cristian-5/Spin/ReadMe.md

-If you want to contribute you must follow these [Conventions](Conventions/) in order to keep the file structure organized and the code clean.
+If you want to contribute you must follow these [Conventions](Conventions/) in order to keep the file structure organised and the code clean.

 ## Compilation